inkymaze/myProductHunt/README.md

 ### User Profile Pages

 When logged in the user profile can be reached by clicking on the username in the header.
 This will only appear when there is an active user.
-The edit button allows the user to change there image and/or there username.
+The edit button allows the user to change there image and/or there usernam<
 ![homescreen](http://res.cloudinary.com/dbyoymbpd/image/upload/c_scale,w_1366/v1501266403/Screen_Shot_2017-07-28_at_11.26.06_AM_gnndjv.png)

 ### Future Improvements